 Head of Department: Mr M. Caceres

-Students have to opportunity to select Business Studies as one of their GCSE subjects, studying the course throughout years 9, 10 and 11.
+Students have the opportunity to select Business as one of their GCSE subjects, studying the course throughout years 9, 10 and 11.

 The Business Department offers students a chance to learn and get involved in the dynamic nature of the business environment.
 Our courses are taught by experienced teachers with years of examiner training and a firm grasp of the requirements demanded by the exam boards.
 We pride ourselves on bringing the real world into the classroom as well as ensuring all of our students have access to numerous partner businesses to develop a full understanding of the workings of business.